 Chemicals are stored, in compatible containers and tanks.
 Containers are properly labeled with NFPA stickers.
 Drums are stored on pallets to minimize the potential for corrosion and to facilitate visual inspections.
-Storage racks, cabinets and tanks are provided secondary containments.
+Storage racks, cabinets and tanks are provided for secondary containment.